Epidemic models with digital and manual contact tracing: Model description

 \subsection{The epidemic model with digital and manual contact tracing}

-Finally, we describe the epidemic model with both types of contact tracing and call this the \textit{combined model}.
-First, a community fraction $\pi$ are app-users and follow the instructions.
-If such an app-user is diagnosed, then all of its app-using contacts (on average being a fraction $\pi$ of all contacts) will be traced.
-To this, we now add the manual contact tracing \cite{zhang_analysing_2021} by assuming that once an infectious individual is diagnosed, app-user or not, each of its contacts will be reached by manual tracing independently with probability $p$.
-It means that for diagnosed app-users, \emph{all} app-using contacts will be traced, and each non-app-using contact will be traced with probability $p$.
-For diagnosed non-app-users, each contact, app-user or not, will be traced with probability $p$.
+Finally, we describe the epidemic model with digital contact tracing when there is also manual contact tracing in place and call this the \textit{combined model}.
+First, {following the assumption in Section \ref{sec:dct_model},} a community fraction $\pi$ are app-users and follow the instructions.
+If such an app-user is diagnosed, all of its app-using contacts (on average being a fraction $\pi$ of all contacts) will be traced.
+To this, we now add manual contact tracing by assuming that once an infectious individual is diagnosed, app-user or not, each of its contacts will be reached independently by manual tracing with probability $p$.
+It means that for diagnosed app-users, \emph{all} app-using contacts will be traced, and each non-app-using contact will be traced {manually} with probability $p$.
+For diagnosed non-app-users, each contact, app-user or not, will be traced {manually} with probability $p$.
 Like before, all traced individuals are tested and isolated without delay if testing positive.
-Traced individuals who test positive, including also those who have recovered, are then contact traced in the same manner without delay, and so on.
+Traced individuals who test positive, including those who have recovered, are then contact traced in the same manner without delay, and so on.

-In the case of $\pi=0,$ this model corresponds to our earlier model with manual tracing only in \cite{zhang_analysing_2021}, and if $p=0$ it corresponds to the model with digital tracing only in Section \ref{sec:dctmodel}.
 The model parameters are summarized in Table \ref{tab:parameter}.